Acrylic Paint Body Types

 Here are some examples great options for Acrylic Paint Body Types:

 I hope this article helps, and now you know what are the options when it comes to Acrylic Paint Body.
+I also recommend you checking Acrylic Paint Colors - Basic Palette and Student Grade vs Artist Grade.
 They all are amazing and definitely worth trying.
 Please, let me know if you have any questions!